-- 1. How does the fMRI tool help show how teens think about risks and rewards?
-(The fMRI can show more brain activity for teens in the area that processes motivation and pleasure than that used for decision making.
-This shows that teens may focus more on rewards and less on risks when making decisions.) - 2.
-Describe how each tool highlighted in the article teaches something different about the relationship between the brain and using drugs.
+1. How can brain research help explain how teens make decisions?
+(Brain imaging can show more brain activity for teens in the area that processes motivation and pleasure than that used for decision making.
+This indicates that teens may focus more on rewards and less on risks when making decisions.)

+2. Describe how each brain-imaging tool highlighted in the article teaches something different about the relationship between the brain and drug use.
 (Structural MRI scans can show changes in a person's brain structure as a result of using drugs.
 Functional MRIs [fMRI] show that teens may focus more on rewards and less on risks when making decisions-which can increase risks for using drugs.
-PET scans have shown that heavy drug use can reduce the number of dopamine receptors.) - 3.
-How might brain research, such as the ABCD Study, help doctors in their jobs?
-(Doctors can use brain research to better understand how the teen brain works and how teen behavior impacts it.
-This information can help future generations.)
+PET scans have shown how using drugs can cause changes in the way brain cells function.)

+3. How might findings from brain research, such as the ABCD study, help doctors in their jobs?
+(Doctors can use brain research to better understand who might be at greater risk for disease, or how using drugs changes the brain.
+This information can give insight into prevention and possible treatments.)